-- Refrigerating pesto: To have the best flavor in refrigerated pesto, I pour a little olive oil over the top of the pesto when I put in the container.
+- Refrigerating: To have the best flavor in refrigerated pesto, I pour a little olive oil over the top of the sauce when I put in the container.
 This will keep the herbs at their freshest.

-- Freezing pesto: I freeze pesto in ice cube trays (or similar) and then transfer the frozen pesto to a well sealed freezer bag.
+- Freezing: I freeze pesto in ice cube trays (or similar) and then transfer the frozen cubes to a well sealed freezer bag.
 That way I can take out just a little as needed.

-- Walnuts: If you like more texture in your pesto, keep out some (or all) of the walnuts and finely chop the reserved walnuts by hand.
+- Walnuts: If you like more texture in your sauce, keep out some (or all) of the walnuts and finely chop the reserved walnuts by hand.
 Add them when you serve the pesto.